Who are The Press baseball player, coach and team of the year?

 It was Weingartner’s ability to make plays in clutch situations that differentiated him from other players.

-Nowhere was this better scene than in St. Augustine’s 4-2 win over Lenape in the Diamond Classic final.
+Nowhere was this better seen than in St. Augustine’s 4-2 win over Lenape in the Diamond Classic final.

 Weingartner gave the Hermits the lead for good with a solo home run.
 He then came in relief in the seventh inning with no outs and runners on first and second and pitched out of the jam to preserve the victory.

-Weingartner, who lives in Berlin, said he wasn’t even sure if he was going to attend St. Augustine as an eighth grader.
-He ended up becoming the quinessential Hermit.
+Weingartner, who lives in Berlin, Camden County, said he wasn’t even sure if he was as an eighth grader if he ws going to attend St. Augustine.
+He ended up becoming the quintessential Hermit.

 “The program has brought me so many great things,” he said.